Autofill Help

 ) and radio buttons (<input type="radio">

-- JavaScript – Select this to execute arbitrary JavaScript code when the page loads (as soon as the DOM is ready).
+). - JavaScript β Select this to execute arbitrary JavaScript code when the page loads (as soon as the DOM is ready).
+In order to execute JavaScript rules, you need to enable developer mode if you're using Chrome or Edge (this is a new MV3 security policy).
 Check out some sample JavaScript rules to get started.
-You also have access to two special functions:

 - Name: This is where you identify which fields to autofill.
 You can match against the following attributes: